hmvege/dotfiles/README.md

 ## TODO
 <!-- :ballot_box_with_check:  -->
+:check: Choose a desired installation setup: should `install.sh` or `Makefile` be used, or is `chezmoi init --apply` enough?

-:black_square_button: Verify that setup runs.
+:ballot_box_with_check: Verify that setup runs.

-:black_square_button: Add Sublime settings.
+:ballot_box_with_check: Add Sublime settings.

+:ballot_box_with_check: Will use default color schemes for new installed, or manually install set up Material Theme.

 :black_square_button: Add MacOS installation script `run_once_core_osx.sh`

 :black_square_button: Split setup `.tmpl` scripts into separate scripts.

+:black_square_button: Update file structure in README.

 ## :dart: Goals